greglobinski/gatsby-starter-kit-docs/src/content/docs/2.1___whats-gatsby-starter-kit/index.md

 - Website
 - Blog

-Every of the general starters are built on top of the previous one with additional features.
+Every of the default starters are built on top of the previous one with additional features.

 The starters are maintain as separate branches of the same [git repository](https://github.com/greglobinski/gatsby-starter-kit).